How to Grind Your Coffee — A Guide for the Home Coffee Brewer

 How to grind coffee for Chemex

-When it comes to Chemex the best grind size is a little coarser than table salt.
-This is largely due to Chemex filter papers typically being thicker than your standard V60 or Kalita cone filter, as well as the depth of the coffee bed; this tends to slow down the extraction.
-Like most ground coffee, Chemex grind will maintain its flavour profile for around two weeks in an airtight container, at which stage the sweetness and complexity of the roast can start to drop off.
+The best grind size for Chemex is a little coarser than table salt.
+This is largely due to Chemex filter papers being thicker than your standard V60 or Kalita filter, as well as the depth of the coffee bed; this tends to slow down the extraction.

 How to grind coffee for Moccamaster